qir-alliance/.github/workstreams/Runtime_Init_Finalize_EntryPoint_Workstream.md

 ## Future Work (Out of Scope)

 This work will not define specific initialization or finalization tasks that a QIR implementation library should perform.
+This work will not study the return of quantum execution results by `EntryPoint` functions.

 ## Working Group & Getting Involved